What to do during an outbreak

 • your name and (if not you) the name of the owner and/or farm manager

-• a brief description of visible, clinical signs of disease and any lesions observed the date when you first noticed these signs
+• briefly describe clinical signs of disease or lesions, and the date first seen

 • whether you suspect a particular pest or disease

-• whether any animals have recently left or been brought onto the property
+• if animals have recently left or been brought onto the property

-• whether or not the property has a biosecurity plan.
+• if the property has a biosecurity plan.

 • your name and (if not you) the name of the owner and/or farm manager

-• the full address and telephone number of the property
+• the full address and phone number of the property

 • the quantity of planting in number or hectares

-• the current stage of harvest cycle e.g. currently harvesting or recently sown
+• the current stage of harvest cycle (e.g. current or recently sown)

 • if any plants or plant material has left the property